CBC Radio One local programming: Weekend programming

-Each province and territory also has a regional weekend morning show, which airs provincewide Saturday and Sunday mornings from 6 to 9 am, and most also have a regional arts and culture magazine which airs on Saturday afternoons at 5 pm.
-Stations in the Atlantic provinces air an additional regional arts and culture program on Sunday afternoons at 4 pm.
-AT, due in part to a hole in the schedule created by the fact that Cross Country Checkup airs live across Canada at 5 pm.
-AT.
-CBI in Sydney airs the long running Island Echoes, a weekly cultural program on Saturday evenings at 8 p.m AT.
+Each province and territory also has a regional weekend morning show, which airs provincewide Saturday and Sunday mornings from 6 to 9, and most also have a regional arts and culture magazine which airs on Saturday afternoons scheduled around the live nationwide call-in show, Just Asking, depending on the local time zone.
+Stations in the Atlantic provinces air an additional regional arts and culture program on Sunday afternoons at 4:00 AT, due in part to a hole in the schedule created by the fact that Cross Country Checkup airs live across Canada at 5:00 AT.
+CBI in Sydney airs the long running Island Echoes, a weekly cultural program on Saturday evenings at 8:00 AT.

-In some of Western Canada, however, distinct Saturday afternoon arts and culture magazines are no longer aired, and the stations instead air a repeat airing of the national network program Unreserved.
+In parts of Western Canada, however, distinct Saturday afternoon arts and culture magazines are no longer aired; the stations air a repeat broadcast of the national network program Unreserved.